-- 5.28.
-Under the Local Government Finance Act 2012, Councils are required to agree their Local Council Tax support scheme by 31st January each year (extended to February 2021) and make any changes as appropriate. - 5.29.
+- 5.30.
 For 2021/22 it is proposed to make no changes to the existing scheme and this will continue based upon the existing Council Tax Reduction Scheme England Regulations 2012.
-Local Tax support will be calculated using 100% of the Council Tax liability for both working age and pension age claimants. - 5.30.
-The current value of Local Council Tax support therefore remains the same with a current year value of £4.5m. - 5.31.
-The number of claimants receiving Council Tax support is currently 3,668 compared to 3,554 in 2019/20 (being the last full financial year of data). - 5.32.
+Local Tax support will be calculated using 100% of the Council Tax liability for both working age and pension age claimants. - 5.31.
+The current value of Local Council Tax support therefore remains the same with a current year value of £4.5m. - 5.32.
+The number of claimants receiving Council Tax support is currently 3,668 compared to 3,554 in 2019/20 (being the last full financial year of data). - 5.33.
 A report was provided in September 2020 requesting approval to conduct a public consultation with residents on a new scheme.
 Unfortunately, due to increased volume of work due to COVID-19 and the implementation of Northgate, the new Revenues and Benefits system, there was insufficient time to conduct a consultation process for the 12-week statutory period.
 Offers have now withheld this consultation and will consult with residents throughout 2021 once the 'go live' of Northgate has occurred.
-This will not only allow Officers to ensure a thorough consultation process but will ensure figures are calculated within the new system. - 5.33.
-The Council receives funding and adjusts through its Council Tax base for Council Tax Support and therefore costs are already accounted for this scheme.
+This will not only allow Officers to ensure a thorough consultation process but will ensure figures are calculated within the new system. - 5.34.
+The Council receives funding and adjusts through its Council Tax base for Council Tax Support and therefore costs are already accounted for this scheme. - 5.35.

-5.34.
 Any further reforms or legislative changes to the scheme will be reported to future meetings of the Committee as appropriate.

-Business Rates funding c£1.4m (Business rates £1.7m less collection fund deficit £0.4m)
+Business Rates funding c£1.4m (Business Rates £1.7m less collection fund deficit £0.4m)